 Each request will be individually considered, and a determination will be made regarding the circumstances under which a student may return to the program.
-Consideration will be given to the length of time the student has been absent, the coursework missed, the student's academic standing at the time coursework was interrupted and the underlying cause for which the leave was granted.
+Consideration will be given to the length of student absence, the coursework missed, the student's academic standing at the time coursework was interrupted and the underlying cause for which the leave was granted.
 The College, at its sole discretion, may place specific conditions for the student's return, may designate the earliest and latest date that re-enrollment may occur, and will determine what course credit was achieved prior to the leave commencing.